 Sudoku Solver Tour [Page 1 of 15])

 Any squares that might possibly take the number 8 are indicated by a small number in the top left corner.
-This is one of the many optional features of Sudoku, experts may want to work these out for themselves.
-The square Ci is one that can be easily solved, the region Ag has an 8 missing and because of the occurrence of 8's in column Gg and Fh, Ci is the only square in the row that a 8 can be allocated in this region.
+This is one of the many optional features of Sudoku, experts may prefer to work these out for themselves.
+The square Ci is one that can be easily solved, the region Ag has an 8 missing and because of the occurrence of 8's in squares Gg and Fh, Ci is the only square in the row that a 8 can be allocated in this region.
 Two of the '8's are highlighted (this is an option) to indicate they can not be allocated in the squares Ab and Cf. Cf is not possible because 8 must go in Ci in the same row C. Similarly 8 can't go in Ab because in region Aa it must occur in row B because Ed and Da forces the 8 into either Bb or Bc and so it can't go in Ab.
 To make this clear, the program highlights these possibilities for 8 with a dark background.
-These features, as well as many others, are selectable to match your level of skill, providing just the right amount of assistance you need to solve a puzzle.
+These features, as well as many others, can be set to match your level of skill, providing just the right amount of assistance you need to solve a puzzle.

-Copyright © 2005-2013 Sudoku Dragon
+Copyright © 2005-2017 Sudoku Dragon